Here's the honest truth about brain games: they won't turn you into a genius, but they're not snake oil either.

 Medical organizations see value for at-risk populations.
 The American Academy of Neurology's 2018 guidelines for mild cognitive impairment stated that "cognitive training may improve cognitive measures" and suggested clinicians may recommend it.[5]
 The National Academies of Sciences, Engineering, and Medicine identified cognitive training as one of only three interventions with encouraging (though not conclusive) evidence for preventing cognitive decline.[6]

-Brain games are not a substitute for the lifestyle factors that have stronger evidence for brain health: regular exercise, adequate sleep, good nutrition, and stress management.
+Brain games are not going to prevent Alzheimer's or make you smarter in some general sense.
+They are not a substitute for the lifestyle factors that have stronger evidence behind them: regular exercise, adequate sleep, good nutrition, and stress management.
 If you're looking to protect your cognitive function long-term, start there.

-I think of brain games as cognitive snacks: enjoyable, mildly beneficial, and best consumed as part of a balanced mental diet that includes learning new things, staying socially connected, and keeping physically active.
+But brain games are not worthless either.
+They provide genuine cognitive engagement, they can help maintain specific skills as we age, and they're a lot more mentally stimulating than scrolling through social media or watching television.
+I think of them as cognitive snacks: enjoyable, mildly beneficial, and best consumed as part of a balanced mental diet that includes learning new things, staying socially connected, and keeping physically active.

 Different games exercise different cognitive functions.
 If you want to target specific skills, here's what the research suggests about which game types train which abilities: